miayam/miayam/src/pages/now.md

 I am in Bandung, Indonesia.

-I am a web developer at [Stockbit](https://stockbit.com) assigned to help build/maintain [Stockbit Academy](https://stockbit.com/academy) and [stream feature](https://stockbit.com/stream).
-Do you know that Stockbit is built on top of CodeIgniter and old version of React?
-Yes, we are trying to migrate it to NextJS.
-Be patient!

 I am relearning PHP syntax on Codecademy.
 Enough PHP to build WordPress themes and plugins.
 Dear PHP experts, please [recommend me](mailto:muhammaddeni90@gmail.com) some good resources on the subject.
 I am in a tutorial hell right now.

 I am taking [Complete Intro to Computer Science](https://frontendmasters.com/courses/computer-science-v2/), [Making TypeScript Stick](https://frontendmasters.com/courses/typescript-practice/) and [Figma for Developers](https://frontendmasters.com/courses/figma).
 Stockbit pays the subscription bills.